alptugan/Slidev_Presentations/week06_cod_208-Computational_Masks/slides.md

 <div v-click mb-5 font-200 text-4.5 text-gray-500>Identify the procedural flow to solve the problem.
 Switch between registers.
 Use diagrams and arrows or take notes again.</div>

 ## 3. Translation 📚 🔀 ⚙️
 <div v-click mb-5 font-200 text-4.5 text-gray-500>Open the code editor.
 Identify variables and functions from previous step.
-Write to your code.
+In this step start coding.
 Refer to p5Js <a href="https://p5js.org/reference/">reference page.</a> <span text-green-400 op-60>Keep running your code whenwever you add new lines to check if it is ok.</span></div>

 ## 4. Algorithm 🔁 🔤 🔢
 <div v-click font-200 text-4.5 text-gray-500>Implement the flow design to your code.
-Conditional statements <code text-green-400 op-60>(if/else)</code>, repetetions <code text-green-400 op-60>for loops</code>, trigonometric funcitons <code text-green-400 op-60>sin()</code>, and probability <code text-green-400 op-60>random()</code> </div>
+Utilize conditional statements <code text-green-400 op-60>(if/else)</code>, repetetions <code text-green-400 op-60>for loops</code>, trigonometric funcitons <code text-green-400 op-60>sin()</code>, and probability<code text-green-400 op-60>random()</code>to reveal the creative potetial of your application by experimenting with the code.
+If your code involves interactivity (mouse, keyboard, sound or camera), test your code for each potetial use case.</div>

 ---